victorjrcandido/victorjrcandido/README.md

 -------

-Hi, my name is Victor Candido, currently studying and practicing HTML, CSS and JavaScript.
+Hi, my name is Victor Candido, currently studying and practicing HTML, CSS, JavaScript and React.
 I look forward to starting to contribute to this amazing world of technology.

 Linkedin: https://www.linkedin.com/in/victorjrcandido/